 By Lia Spiliotes

-Lia Spiliotes is the chief executive officer of Community Health Programs, a federally qualified health center network serving more than 32,000 in Berkshire County, Massachusetts.
-She also serves on the board of the Massachusetts League of Community Health Center.
+Lia Spiliotes is interim chief executive director officer of Community Health Programs, the federally qualified health network in Berkshire County and serves on the board of the Massachusetts League of Community Health Centers.